beloglazov/openstack-neat/README.rst

 connects to the source host and switches into in the Suspend to RAM mode.
 Switching to the Suspend to RAM mode can be done, for example, using programs included in the ``pm-utils`` package.
-To check whether the Suspend to RAM mode is supported:
+To check whether the Suspend to RAM mode is supported, the following command can be used:

 ::